-• extending our electrochemical cell technology and proving the broader applicability of our technology platform for markets with significant commercial potential;
+- extending our electrochemical cell technology and proving the broader applicability of our technology platform for markets with significant commercial potential.
+In particular, at the current time we are focusing on our own PT-INR test targeted at the patient self-test market; - seeking to enter into collaborative, strategic or distribution arrangements with other life sciences companies or other industry participants with respect to the development and commercialization of specific tests or specific fields.
+We intend to enter into distribution arrangements with respect our own PT-INR test; - undertaking research and development work for our customers and partners;

-- seeking to enter into collaborative, strategic or distribution arrangements with other life sciences companies or other industry participants with respect to the development and commercialization of specific tests or specific fields; - · undertaking research and development work for our customers and partners; - manufacturing products (test strips and meters) for our customers and partners as required; - · providing post market support services to our customers and partners.
+- manufacturing products (test strips and meters) for our customers and partners as required; - providing post market support services to our customers and partners.

-Plan of Operations for the Remainder of the Fiscal Year Ending December 2013
+Plan of Operations for the Remainder of the Fiscal Year Ending December 2014

-Our plan of operations over the remainder of the fiscal year ending December 2013 is to:
+Our plan of operations over the remainder of the fiscal year ending December 2014 is to:

-- · continue to undertake research and development work for our customers and partners; - manufacture products to satisfy our customers' and partners' requirements; - provide the necessary post-market support for our customers and partners; - prove the broader applicability of our technology platform for markets with significant commercial potential, focusing initially on enzymatic, immunoassay and molecular diagnostic point-of-care tests; - seek to enter into collaborative, strategic or distribution arrangements with other life sciences companies or other industry participants with respect to the development and commercialization of specific tests or specific fields.
+- continue to undertake research and development work for our customers and partners; - manufacture products to satisfy our customers and partners requirements; - provide the necessary post-market support for our customers and partners; - prove the broader applicability of our technology platform for markets with significant commercial potential, focusing initially on enzymatic, immunoassay and molecular diagnostic point-of-care tests; - seek to enter into collaborative, strategic or distribution arrangements with other life sciences companies or other industry participants with respect to the development and commercialization of specific tests or specific fields.